Friends of Firs Farm is a group of friendly volunteers with a common goal of improving Firs Farm.

 We work tirelessly to ensure that Firs Farm is a space for all in the community not just the few.

-Community volunteers working together to help shape how our park works, is maintained, & protected.
+Community volunteers working together to help shape how our park works, is maintained, & protected for public benefit for all the community.